Freedom Forum: Divisions and impact

-The Freedom Forum is the nation's foremost advocate for First Amendment freedoms.
+The Freedom Forum calls itself the nation's foremost advocate for First Amendment freedoms.
 Each year, it engages thousands of Americans on the freedoms of religion, speech, press, assembly and petition through debates with engaging expert content, conversations, and digital storytelling.
 It surveys Americans annually about their First Amendment rights and organizes events and other content to showcase "champions of free expression."

-The Power Shift Project is a training initiative designed to improve the quality and future of journalism by improving the diversity, equity and culture of news organizations.
-The project's goal is workplace integrity, defined as "environments free of harassment, discrimination and incivility, and filled with opportunity, especially for those who have traditionally been denied it."
-The Power Shift Project offers training specifically for media organizations and journalism classrooms.
-The curriculum is built around four pillars: critical thinking, courageous conversations, qualifying as an ally, and cultures of respect and trust.

 Today's Front Pages is a daily curation of front pages from newspapers across any town in America.
-Hosted through an online application, editors from small towns and major metros upload their papers' cover pages.
-The program is one of the most digitally-visited collections the organization hosts.
-The Freedom Forum has made the page available for mobile download in order to "get hundreds of front pages on your phone or tablet, locate a newspaper by name or location using the map view, and create a list of 'favorites' for easy access."
+Hosted through an online application, editors upload their papers' cover pages.
+The program is one of the most popular collections the organization hosts.

 Where America Stands provides data insights on Americans' views of the First Amendment.
 Respondent answers to more than 200 questions provide a deep and detailed picture of how people agree and differ on the relevance today of the freedoms of religion, speech, press, assembly and petition guaranteed by the First Amendment.